 The Naval Nuclear Propulsion Program's unique training requirements are met by special-purpose training facilities staffed by highly qualified instructors.
-These facilities include the Nuclear Field "A" School and the Nuclear Power School in Charleston, South Carolina; and Moored Training Ships (MTS) and land-based prototypes which provide hands-on training and ensure that, before their first sea tour, all operators have qualified on an operating naval nuclear propulsion plant.
+The Program's schoolhouses include the Nuclear Field "A" School and the Nuclear Power School in Charleston, South Carolina.
+After successfully completing Nuclear Power School, handson operator training is provided at either Moored Training Ships in Charleston or a landbased prototype at the Kesselring Site in West Milton, New York.
+In-plant training is supplemented with an extensive suite of simulation products, including various task trainers and large Engine Room Team Trainers that replicate submarine engine rooms.
+This hands-on training ensures that all operators have qualified on an operating naval nuclear propulsion plant before their first sea tour.